Will Blockchain address the existing issues of KYC?

 In this blog, we intend to analyse the use of blockchain technology for simplifying KYC, its efficiency and scope.
 But, before getting in deep with Blockchain, let’s have a look at KYC, the need for such a framework and the challenges it present.

 Managing Identity in today’s World

 Managing identity in the financial world has become a prerequisite today, what with the alarming increase in money frauds.
-While proving identity is easy with the help of documents like driver’s license, collection, validation and accounting of this information from the vast banking population proves for a huge challenge.
+While proving identity is easy with the help of documents like driver’s license, collection, validation, and accounting of this information from the vast banking population proves to be a huge challenge.

 The procedures associated with verifying identity also leads to high wait rate for people who want to newly open a bank account and so on.

 KYC is a policy framework introduced by the central banking system to prevent issues such as identity theft, money laundering, terrorist funding, identity fraud, and other such fraudulent activities.
 Under the KYC norms, mandatory identity proofs and address proofs are essential and verified before conducting banking activities such as opening of an account.

 The framework puts strict regulations in place to prevent misuse and ensure security such as internal control systems and intensive evaluation of persons before granting them money.
 Also, intense monitoring of all transactions are conducted for early detection and capture of fraudulent transactions.

 As mentioned before, KYC was introduced mainly for Combating Finance of Terrorism and Anti-Money Laundering.
 In addition to that they also bring about the following benefits.